gitlabhq/gitlabhq/doc/installation.md

 **The project is designed for the Linux operating system.**

-It may work on FreeBSD and Mac OS, but we don't test our application for these systems and can't guarantee stability and full functionality.
+It may work on BSD-based systems (FreeBSD, OpenBSD, NetBSD, Mac OS X), but we don't test our application for these systems and can't guarantee stability and full functionality.

 We officially support (recent versions of) these Linux distributions: